All Episodes

 It always happens.

-It made it happen in the roaring twenties, the swinging sixties, the great eighties, and the early two thousands.
+It happened in the roaring 20s, the swinging 60s, the great 80s, and the early 2000s.

 Well, that's true.

-You know, Reagan lowered taxes, it doubled revenue, uh, Bush lowered taxes, he set the all-time record at the time for uh revenue coming in.
+He set the all-time record at the time for revenue coming in.

 But you can't remind Democrats of that because they will not remember it.

-We we need to we need to have this debate.
+We need to have this debate.

-I keep hearing the stupidity.
+I keep hearing this stupid.

-I'm just telling you with a Democrat, you cannot remind them because one second later they won't remember.
+I'm just telling you, with a Democrat, you cannot remind them because one second later, they won't remember.

 You could say it a thousand times.